juanhenao21/forex_response_spread_year/paper/references_text.md

 Hence, we would expect those currencies from economies with lower volatility, stronger financial sectors, and higher trade surplus to be more efficient.
 (Selection of the currencies)

+**Economic and political effects on currency clustering dynamics** Similar to other financial markets, exchange rates between different currencies are determined by the laws of supply and demand in the forex market.
+Additionally, market participants (financial institutions, traders, and investors) consider macroeconomic factors such as interest rates and inflation to assess the value of a currency.
+Central banks may participate in the forex market as well, when pursuing their fiscal and monetary policy goals.
+The degree of central bank interventions (CBIs) in the market determines the regime in which a currency trades.
+Some central banks peg their currency to another currency, using their assets in the market to accomplish a fixed exchange rate.
+If a central bank does not intervene, its currency is considered free-floating, meaning that the exchange rate is mostly determined by market forces.
+Some central banks allow their currency to float freely within a certain range, in a so-called managed float regime.
+(Central bank control)

+The appreciation of one currency implies the depreciation of the currency against which it is traded.
+(Fx characteristic)

+Qualitatively, we can distinguish between hard and soft currencies; hard currencies are considered a store of value due to their stability even in adverse global economic conditions, and soft currencies are more volatile, for example due to deteriorating economic conditions in respective countries.
+(Qualitatively description of currencies)

+We can distinguish between reserve currencies, funding currencies, and commodity currencies.
+Reserve currencies are currencies which central banks typically hold as foreign exchange reserves, for which they prefer hard currencies (USD, EUR, GBP).
+Funding currencies are currencies which can be borrowed at low interest rates (CHF, JPY).
+Commodity currencies are currencies of countries whose economic output strongly depends on the price of one or more commodities (NOK, AUD, CAD, NZD).